 How to avoid double taxation if I live in Belgium, but work abroad?

 Many Belgian residents regularly travel to work in one of our neighboring countries or even further away.
-Cross-border workers are typically obliged to pay income tax in the country where they earn an income, but their ultimate tax filing responsibility is with Belgium, as their country of tax residency.
-This is where the double tax treaty (DTT) becomes relevant.
-The DTT will prevent double taxation by ultimately allowing only one country to tax your salary and allowing you a tax exemption (or a tax credit) in the other.
+Cross border workers are typically obliged to pay income tax in the country where they earn an income, but their ultimate tax filing responsibility is with Belgium, as their country of tax residency.
+This is where the double taxation agreement (DTA) becomes relevant.
+The DTA will prevent double taxation by ultimately allowing only one country to tax your salary and allowing you a tax exemption (or a tax credit) in the other.

 - the employee stays in the country of employment for no longer than 183 days;